 Coursework for the program covers organic fruit and crop production, organic gardening, viticulture, integrated pest management, composting, specialty crops and sustainable crop production.

 The 365-acre Shone Farm provides hands-on experience to students in the Sustainable Agriculture and Animal Science Programs.
 Students produce and sell grass-fed beef, direct market value-added products, and operate a Community Supported Agriculture (CSA) program.

-Rogers Farm serves as the University's sustainable agriculture research facility and is available for Cooperative Extension Service programs and teaching projects.
-The University's student-run community-supported agriculture program operates on the farm.
+Rogers Farm serves as the University's organic and sustainable agriculture research facility and is used for "a wide range of teaching, research and outreach activities."
+The University operates its student-run community-supported agriculture program on the farm.